Waterloo-Aquadrone/aquadrone-core/README.md

 This is required whenever new python packages are created, c++ code is updated, etc.

 1. Open a terminal in the aquadrone2020dev_workspace/catkin_ws/ directory
-2. Build the catkin workspace with the following command: catkin build
+2. Build the catkin workspace with the following command: "catkin build".
+If stuff is behaving weird and you want to recreate everything to try to avoid potential issues, run the following command instead: "catkin clean -y && catkin build".
 3. Remember to resource the workspace in all terminals with the following command: source devel/setup.bash

 ## Debugging/Notes